SEMSL Rules

 - A warning will be awarded to the first player who "leads off" for the first time in a game.
 All subsequent lead offs from any player, shall be called an out.

-- **NO WARNINGS shall be awarded in playoffs/year end tournament.**
+- **NO WARNINGS shall be awarded in tournaments or playoffs.**

 - COURTESY RUNNERS: